harupandi/devops-employee-infrastructure/README.md

 The `shared` environment contains resources shared across environments:

 * Azure Container Registry (ACR)
-* GitHub OIDC / Workload Identity Federation
 * Separate `AcrPush` identities for the frontend and backend repositories

 *This shared environment will soon be moved to its own repository to reduce blast radius*

 ### Environments

-GitOps-style, same source code on `main` branch, different configuration values accessed through GitHub's Environments and `envs/*.hcl`.
+GitOps-style, `main` branch is the source of truth, environments have different configuration values fetched from GitHub's Environments and `envs/*.hcl`.

 Each environment (dev/qa/prod) contains its own: